 - how you carry your controlled medicines

-Working in Luxembourg
+Living in Luxembourg

-Some costs are paid directly by the CNS, but you will need to pay for some treatments upfront and seek reimbursement.
+Some costs are paid directly by the CNS, but you'll need to pay for some treatments upfront and seek reimbursement.

 More than 90% of healthcare services are covered by the statutory scheme, but you may wish to take out additional private health insurance to cover the portion of medical fees not covered by the CNS.